 - When System Properties window opens, click on Settings button in the Performance section.

-- Go to Advanced tab and click on Change button.
+- Go to the Advanced tab and click on the Change button.

 - Check Automatically manage paging file size for all drives and click OK.